 Arch Pain Treatment

 How the pain in the bottom of your foot is treated will depend heavily on the cause of the pain.
 Diagnosing the pain while it’s in the early stages is important when determining the best treatment options.
 If the pain is mild to moderate, simple improvements in footwear can help reduce the symptoms.
 Most patients must use the RICE method for effective treatment.
 RICE stands for Rest, Ice, Compression, and Elevation.
 This is a popular treatment used by athletes.
 It involves resting the foot, icing it for fifteen to twenty minute intervals, compressing the foot with a bandage, and elevating it at least twelve inches above the heart.
 Ant-inflammatory and pain medications are also sometimes used to treat bottom-of-foot pain.
 For more serious cases, steroid injections or foot surgery may help reduce pain and swelling and correct the underlying condition (if there is one.)
-If you suffer from a sever case of plantar fasciitis and non-surgical methods fail, your doctor may recommend cortisone injections to relieve the pain.
+If you suffer from a severe case of plantar fasciitis and non-surgical methods fail, your doctor may recommend cortisone injections to relieve the pain.
 If cortisone injections fail, your doctor may recommend a surgical procedure that involves cutting and releasing the plantar fascia.